GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/firebase/reference.md

 Deletes a variable from the database.

 **Get a field of a variable**
-Gets the value of a field in a variable from the database and store it in a scene variable.
+Return the value of a field in a variable from the database and store it in a scene variable.

 **Get a variable from the database**
 Gets a variable from the database and store it in a Scene variable.